Fashola On The Roads | Leadership Newspaper

 Regular travellers, truckers and commercial car drivers often testify to the ongoing reconstruction and expansion of many of the Federal roads in Nigeria.

-Examples of such roads are the Ibadan-Lago and the Zuba-Kaduna-Zaria-Kano dual carriageways.
+Examples of such roads are the Ibadan-Lagos and the Zuba-Kaduna-Zaria-Kano dual carriageways.
 The construction of the vital Second Niger Bridge is similarly ongoing.

 Rehabilitation efforts are equally noticeable on dozens of other roads, including Umuahia-Aba road and the Zaria-Funtua-Gusau-Sokoto route and the Yola-Jada-Toungo highway, while construction work has commenced on the N54 billion Ibbi Bridge on River Benue in Taraba state.
 The bridge has been on the drawing board since colonial times.